Dr. Mukti and Other Tales of Woe

 Dr. Mukti and Other Tales of Woe is the sixth collection of short stories by Will Self.

 Stories

 Dr Mukti

 Dr. Shiva Mukti is an overworked psychiatric doctor working in London.
 He feels dissatisfied.
 After an encounter with Dr Zack Busner the two begin trading patients of interest.
-However it soon becomes clear that despite Busner's failing health he is determined to exact his calculated revenge upon Dr. Mukti.
+However, it soon becomes clear that despite Busner's failing health he is determined to exact his calculated revenge upon Dr. Mukti.

 161

-A young boy on the run from a local gang slips into the flat of an old man whose sight is failing.
+A young boy on the run from a local gang enters the flat of an old man whose sight is failing.
 Hiding there he comes to exist in symbiosis with the old man and sees the world as he does from high above Liverpool.

 The Five-swing Walk

 A weekend dad considers the dull drudgery of his life as he wanders from park to park with his offspring and wonders whether he could effectively fake his own suicide to escape the machinations of the Child Support Agency.